What is 'Iolani Guild?

 Of special interest and importance is ‘Iolani Guild’s sponsorship of commemorative services during the year in recognition of certain Hawaiian Alii, who became members of the Episcopal Church.
 The commemorative dates celebrated are: (a) January 2-Queen Emma’s birthday; (b) February 9-King Kamehameha IV’s birthday;(c) May 18 – Queen Liliuokalani’s baptism and confirmation; (d) Sept.
 2 – Queen Liliuokalani’s Birthday; (e) October 16-Princess Kaiulani’s birthday; (f) November 28-Feast Day of Queen Emma and King Kamehameha IV; and (g) December 11-King Kamehameha V’s birthday.
 Today, the Guild continues its tradition in this regard.

 The Board of Directors will meet on the first Thursday of each month, except for June and July.
 The meetings will be held in the Cathedral of St. Andrew's Von Holt Room, from 9:30 a.m. to 11:30 a.m.
-The dates for 2013 are January 10, February 7, March 14, April 4, May 2, August 1, September 5, October 3, November 7, and December 5.
 All members are welcomed at these meetings, if they wish.

 Board of Directors

-The following members comprise the Elected Officers for the term from January 1, 2014 through December 31, 2015.
+The following members comprise the Elected Officers as of March 2018.
 They are as follows:

 The Standing Committee is selected by the President: